 Awingu enables the change needed for secure remote access

 Awingu sees the change that is coming.
 And we have built our solution to align and to enable that future, but we have built our solution differently than those other outdated approaches.

 We see the value of the strategy that is helping enable the future state of enterprises and make it possible by keeping the user off of the active internet and protected inside of a secure container.
 By doing this we can help easily enforce tenets of Zero Trust like password management, patch management, using remote workspace solutions, browser isolation, and a host of other secure remote workforce solutions all at once.

 Many organizations already started implementing Awingu for remote work or digital transformation.
 They are using the built-in security capabilities like context awareness, granular usage control, MFA, session recording, … to let employees work on their own devices, even mobile devices, in all simplicity and security.
 Meanwhile they can control what happens with the data and have even access to anomaly detection and a dashboard of everything that users do.
 Using a unified workspace like Awingu brings benefits for users and admins.

 Example: BlackBerry Digital Workplace

 The bundle also pushes Cylance Protect – a next-generation ML-based malware protection solution – to the local device.
 When Cylance Protect is not running on the device, there is no access possible to the container (BlackBerry Desktop) and as such also no access into Awingu.
-Perfect to roll-out Bring Your Own Laptop or to give contractors (and B2B customers) secure access to your business applications and files.
+Perfect to roll-out Bring Your Own Laptop or to give contractors (and B2B customers) secure access to your business resources (applications, desktops, files).